victorock/darkbulb/README.md

 For hands-on or self-paced training, students should have working knowledge of using SSH and command line shell (BASH).
 The ability to SSH from their personal laptop to a lab environment hosted in a public cloud can also be required based on the format and presentation of the context.

-For demos and instrcutor-led exercises, conceptual understanding of linux system admin, DevOps and distributed application architecture is all that is required.
+For demos and instructor-led exercises, conceptual understanding of linux system admin, DevOps and distributed application architecture is all that is required.

 ### Reference